Read Best practices: Google Ads campaigns for practical tips on maximizing your success with Google Ads campaigns launched through Metadata.

 How it works

-Metadata Google Ads campaigns are made up of keywords, ads and offers.
+Metadata Google Ads campaigns are made up of keywords or keyword groups, ads and offers.

-Each combination of keyword, ad and offer is an experiment in Metadata.
+Each combination of keyword or keyword group, ad and offer is an experiment in Metadata.

 Note: Learn more about the experiment naming convention here: All about: Metadata Campaign naming conventions.